 Wild Card Challenge

 The challenge, which utilizes indoor and outdoor hard-court pro tournaments, will kick off the week of Oct.
-22 for the women and Oct.
-29 for the men, and conclude the week of Nov.
-12 for both.
-The USTA and Tennis Australia have a reciprocal agreement in which main-draw wild cards for the 2019 US Open and 2019 Australian Open are exchanged.
+21 for the women and Oct.
+28 for the men, and conclude the week of Nov.
+11 for both.
+The USTA and Tennis Australia have a reciprocal agreement in which main-draw wild cards for the 2020 Australian Open and US Open are exchanged.

-Only Americans who do not earn direct entry into the Australian Open are eligible.
-In the event of a tie, the player with the best ATP or best WTA singles ranking on Nov.
-19 will be awarded the wild card.
+Americans who earn direct entry into the Australian Open are not eligible, nor are players ranked in the ATP or WTA Top 50 at the start of the Challenge.
+Should the player with the highest number of Challenge points earn direct entry into the Australian Open, the wild card will go to the next eligible American in the Challenge points standings.
+ADVERTISEMENT In the event of a tie, the player with the best ATP or best WTA singles ranking on Nov.
+18 will earn the wild card.

 The men’s wild card will go to the American with the highest cumulative total of ATP singles ranking points earned from their best two results during the three-week men’s window, including results from any professional hard-court event at the ATP Challenger level and above around the world.
 The tournaments in play include: